meshcloud/meshcloud-docs/docs/meshcloud.index.md

 of the meshStack platform.
 Be aware that meshStack might be rebranded in your organization and has a different name, but everything you find in the documentation will apply to the meshStack you are using as well.

-meshStack is useful for anyone that wants to use platform services in their organization and manage their costs.
+meshStack is useful for anyone who wants to use platform services in their organization and manage their costs.
 Maybe you are an Application team that wants to create a few cloud projects in Microsoft Azure or Google Cloud, use an organization-specific service like an On-Premise network connector, or maybe you are a Project Manager that wants to manage the budget of a cloud project.